 Employers often adopt the strategy of laying off employees when finances get tight or when there is an economic downturn.
 Right now, for example, the coronavirus pandemic has led to numerous layoffs not just here in California, but around the country.
 However, regardless of the financial position in which the company is, it is important to look into whether an employer has unlawfully terminated jobs.

-At-Will Versus Contract Employees
+Why At-Will Versus Contract Employees Is an Important Factor

 Most employees in California work "at will," which means their employers can lay them off or fire them at any time without having to justify why they did it.
 An employer who is financially struggling will typically cut jobs.
 But that doesn't necessarily mean that every layoff is legal.
 Employees who have contracts may be protected from some types of layoffs.
 Also, employers cannot lay off employees for reasons that are discriminatory or retaliatory.